In recent years Amsterdam house prices have increased significantly to the point where buying in the city centre has become unaffordable for many.

 Even relatively cheaper areas in Amsterdam such as the western suburbs (Slotermeer, Osdorp), north Amsterdam and Bijlmer (south-east) have seen marked increases.

-The following graph shows the average house price in the Netherlands has more than tripled over the last 25 years (1995 to 2020).
-Apart from the correction following the 2007-8 financial crisis, the trend has been significantly upwards – accelerating since 2013.
+The following graph shows the average house price in the Netherlands has quadrupled over the last 26 years (1995 to 2021).
+Apart from the slight correction following the 2007-8 financial crisis, the trend has been significantly upwards – accelerating since 2013 and increasing sharply since 2020.

 Why have Amsterdam property prices risen so dramatically?